nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ```
 * In the above example, a custom formatter is used to inject request related data into the logs
-* Notice that the method `has_request_context` is used to know whether the flask application context is setup
+* Notice that the method `has_request_context` is used to know whether the flask application context is setup while logging.
+This way, the formatter can be aware of the presence of a flask request

 ## access app logger inside blueprints or extensions using current_app
 * The flask application variable may not be available in the blueprints or extensions python files